 Free Consultations in Divorce – Why We Don’t Offer Them

-Here is why most family law firms, such as ours, charge a consult fee.
+Here is why most family law firms, such as ours, do not offer free consultations in divorce:

 What Can I Expect from my Paid Consultation?

 Uninterrupted time with a Certified Family Law Specialist for an hour.

 We will schedule a block of time to sit down with you and carefully listen to you.
 In addition, we will review your existing orders, agreements, and court documents.
 Family lawyers know the law, and can explain the legal issues to you, and go over how it may apply to you in your case.
 A divorce specialist will perform specific legal analysis based on the facts you have provided.
 We will develop a strategy to help you obtain information you need.

 Detailed explanation of your rights in a divorce.